basp/hack/README.md

 # Hack
 Hacking on "The Elements of Computer Systems".
+The system described in this book is simple and elegant.
+It is not super trivial to implement but it is not that hard either.
+The book contains the specifications for a very satisfying project that comes together in a quite spectacular finale.
+It's probably one of my favorite books and I recommend every programmer to work through it.

 This is a (partial) implementation of the computing platform described in the book mentioned above by Nisan and Schocken.

-Since I wasn't in the mood to run too much Java so the system was built from scratch using C#.
-It doesn't include any tooling to work with the HDL from the book (yet) so for now the computer parts are simulated directly in C# instead.

-The IL features function calls and returns and proper stack management.
-This will compile to Hack assembly which can be executed using the Hack computer simulator mentioned in the previous paragraph.
+It does not contain all the tooling that is included in the book such as all the visual debuggers and simulators.
+It only includes one tool that is able to perform the following actions:

+* Translate IL (the VM language from the book) into Hack.
+* Translate Hack into the binary format for the computer as specified in the book.
+* Execute Hack binaries using the simulator.
+* Disassemble any Hack binary into its corresponding assembly code.
+Note that formatting and symbols are lost when translating into binary.
+And since we do not have source mapping yet the code you will get back *will* be dense and without any symbols.

 ## Example Hack assembly
 Below is a simple Hack assembly program that computes 2 + 3.